Sunday, March 31, 2019

 6. It Makes No Difference Now

-There is debate on what tracks were supposed to be on this album, and in fact there may not have been a finalized track list before it was cancelled.
+There is debate on what tracks were supposed to be on this album, and in fact, there may not have been a finalized track list before it was canceled.
 The track list I offer here is conjecture based on what I've read on some fan sites.

 While the album may not have been released, all the tracks are now available: